 There are about 16 working housing units in NJSP.
 However, currently only 13 units are being utilized to house the general population (GP) prisoners.
 Out of those GP units, two are completely double locked, and four are partially double locked.

 However, with available and vacant units and cells in the West, North, and South Compounds, it is completely unreasonable to double lock any prisoner during Covid-19 emergency.

 Housing availability can be further increased as multiple housing units have been under the infamous “NJDOC contracted repairs” for years.
 The result is that prisoners are made to double lock in a prison where empty cells are collecting dust.

 There are of course other problems as well.
 With limited movements and the cancellation of any visitation, prisoners are allotted with extra phone and email privileges.
 Yet, many officers are not complying with this ‘extra stuff” since it actually requires them to let prisoners out of their cells to use the kiosk for the emails.
 Which is too much of a chore for them.
-So, with certain officers on duty the kiosks go off mysteriously.
-Someone goes and turns off the master switch located in the control room closets.
-Other officers are not even letting the inmates use the extra phone time.
+So, “mysteriously”, the kiosks go off with certain officers on duty, who go and turn off the master switch located in control-room closets.
+Some officers are not even letting the prisoners use the extra phone times.

 These actions are in complete breach of the NJDOC’S special orders during the emergency lockdown.
 The orders were enacted so the prisoners could at least try to keep some sort of contact with loved ones.
 Yet, there is absolutely no oversight as to the compliance of the very orders.